zerotrickpony/helloelectron/README.md

 - You don't need to deliver a mobile app.
 - The UX you want to show could be expressed as HTML+CSS+JS (This is true for most apps, because web pages are ludicrously capable, including WebGL etc, which Electron can do.)
+- You want to deliver a native app which shares large amounts of code with a web experience.
+(I don't personally have experience with this, but it's obvious that shops like Discord are doing it.
+I bet that this would be easier if you don't already have a large website implemented.)
-- You need to deliver a native app on just one platform, and you really don't want to learn native Windows / native Mac programming (and you do already know web development.)
+- Or you need to deliver a native app on just one platform, and you really don't want to learn native Windows / native Mac programming (and you do already know web development.)

 Consider **not** using Electron if:

 - You want to deliver only mobile apps.
 Consider Fluttr or Instant apps.
 - You want to deliver game-like 3D graphics.
-Consider Godot or Unreal.
+Consider Godot or Unreal, or any of the multitude of for-pay game frameworks out there.
+You know who I mean. :)
 - You want a "write once" app that deploys to MacOS, iOS, Android, Windows, etc. Consider Godot, Fluttr, or just write multiple apps.
 - You don't really need any native-only facilities, such as opening a server socket or accessing the user's local disk carte blanche.
-If you just need a GUI, consider delivering as a web page, it will be less work and your users will be able to access it more easily.
+If you just need a GUI, consider delivering as a web page;
+  it will be less work and your users will be able to access it more easily.
 - You want to deliver a UX that's tightly integrated with a more exotic part of the native OS, such as a system tray icon, a dashboard widget, an accessibility plugin, or a control panel element.
-Electron doesn't abstract these things so well, so you may need to write native code.
+Electron doesn't abstract these things so well, so you may need to write native code if you want to deliver a very polished native-feeling experience with these aspects.
+Consider building out two separate native apps.
-- Your application requires a cloud service that you are going to maintain.
+- Your application's costs are mostly caused by a cloud service that you are going to build and maintain.
 Electron can still participate in that architecture as a native client, but if it's not going to help you avoid building out a cloud service, then you might consider whether you can serve a web GUI off your cloud service and avoid the native client.
-- You want to deliver a very polished native experience on Windows or Mac.
-Consider building out two separate native apps.
 - You don't know HTML/CSS nor node.js and don't want to learn
 - You only need to deliver one native app on one platform.
-Consider simply developing the app natively, it will be easier than suffering the abstractions of Electron.
+Consider simply developing the app natively; it will be easier than suffering the abstractions of Electron.
 Both Windows and MacOS native development are very thoroughly documented, better than Electron.
 (Exception: Unless you really know HTML/CSS/Node.js well and are very unwilling to learn the native APIs.
 See above.)